iawade/common_condition/README.md

      > ```bash
      > conda env create --prefix /path/to/envs/brava_hits_common_condition_check -f brava_hits_common_condition_check_conda_env.yaml
      > ```
+   - Note: This is a relatively large environment and needs and a machine with at least 4-8Gb of memory to

 ##### **Activate the Environment:**
    - Once the environment is created, activate it using the following command: